Torches

 Multiple-Orifice Tip

-The Smith Little Torch has a tip for annealing and melting called a rosebud tip or multiple-orifice tip but, there’s a note in my head that says it won’t work well with the O2 concentrator.
+The Smith Little Torch has a tip for annealing and melting called a rosebud tip or multiple-orifice tip, but a note in my head says it won’t work well with the O2 concentrator.
 I’ll have to find real info to back up my brain feedback! *Update: My brain was mostly right!
-Rio Grande says that this tip is “not suitable for use with disposable fuel tanks”.
-So, not a problem with the concentrator but, a problem with the disposable tank I use.
+Rio Grande says this tip is unsuitable for use with disposable fuel tanks.
+So, not a problem with the concentrator but a problem with the disposable tank I use.
 BTW, Rio Grande sells this for about $38.00 US.

 For Further Research